fetchai/agents-aea/docs/aea-vs-mvc.md

-The AEA framework borrows several concepts from popular web frameworks like Django and Ruby on Rails.
+The AEA framework borrows several concepts from popular web frameworks like <a href="https://www.djangoproject.com/">Django</a> and <a href="https://rubyonrails.org/">Ruby on Rails</a>.

 ## MVC

-Both aforementioned web frameworks use the MVC (model-view-controller) architecture.
+Both aforementioned web frameworks use the <a href="https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller">MVC</a> (model-view-controller) architecture.

 - Models: contain business logic and data representations
 - View: contain the html templates